thomasletsch/javaee-addon/README.txt

 Tested and used with Hibernate 4 in JBoss 7.1.

-The JavaEE Addon is compatible to Vaadin 7!
+The JavaEE Addon is compatible to Vaadin 7 Beta 9!
 No stable version!